SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 # Exercise 3 - Central monitoring of an integration scneario end-to-end

-For the following end-to-end monitoring exercise, one part of the integrated workflow of the SAP S/4HANA Lean Procurement has been chosen.
-A work order is created in SAP Fieldglass and the purchase requisition is replicated to SAP S/4HANA Cloud leveraging the prebuilt integration package on : **[SAP S/4HANA Integration with SAP Fieldglass](https://api.sap.com/package/SAPS4HANAintegrationwithSAPFieldglass/overview)** from [SAP API Business Hub](https://api.sap.com/).
+For the following end-to-end monitoring exercise, one part of the integrated workflow of the **SAP S/4HANA Lean Procurement** has been chosen.
+A work order is created in SAP Fieldglass and the purchase requisition is replicated to SAP S/4HANA Cloud leveraging a prebuilt integration package (**[SAP S/4HANA Integration with SAP Fieldglass](https://api.sap.com/package/SAPS4HANAintegrationwithSAPFieldglass/overview)**) from [SAP API Business Hub](https://api.sap.com/).

 The relevant integration flows for the scenario are the following:
 - [Replicate Purchase Requisition from SAP Fieldglass to SAP S4HANA](https://api.sap.com/integrationflow/Replicate_Purchase_Requisition_from_Fieldglass_to_S4HANA)